Welcome to Danielle's Place where you will find thousands of free crafts for kids designed to make learning fun.

 2. Paint the turkey's body brown and the beak orange.

-3. Print out the feet pattern and use them to cut from yellow construction paper.
+3. Print out the pattern and use them to cut from yellow construction paper.
 Glue them to the body.
 Cut a waddle and hat shape from construction paper and glue to the turkey.
 Cut feather shapes, 3" x 12", from different colors of construction paper and glue them to the body of the turkey.

 2. Lay a napkin out flat on a table.
 Fan fold the napkin using 1/2-inch folds.
 Fold the fan-folded napkin in half (Diagram 1) and then fold up the folded end two inches (Diagram 2).
 Wrap the strip of paper that is attached to the turkey pattern around the folded end of the napkin (Diagram 3).